swiftlang/swift/docs/ARCOptimization.rst

 discussion we talk about the algorithm conceptually and show its safety and considerations necessary for good performance.

+.. admonition:: NOTE

-*NOTE* In the following when we refer to "hoisting", we are not just talking about upward code motion of retains, but also downward code motion of releases.
+    In the following when we refer to "hoisting", we are not just talking about upward code motion of retains, but also downward code motion of releases.

 Loop Canonicalization
 ---------------------